fs-feup/autonomous-systems/docs/tutorials/environment_setup.md

 #### EUFS

 This simulator is mostly used to simulate the LiDAR because it is quite light, and it requires Ubuntu to work.
-To set it up, refer to the short [tutorial](./environment_setup/eufs_setup.md)
+To set it up, refer to the short [tutorial](./environment_setup/eufs_setup.md) or to the full [tutorial](https://github.com/fs-feup/eufs-sim) in EUFS Simulator's repository.

 ### Static Analysis